Shader Interfaces

 fragment tile image interface.

-These variables must be declared with a type of OpTypeImage
+These variables must be declared with a type of OpTypeImage, and a

 reads from the color attachment identified by the element of